Blackburn0/Public-API-to-Retrieve-Basic-Information/README.md

 # HNG12 Public API

 This is a simple public API that returns the following details in JSON format:
-- Your registered email address on the HNG12 Slack workspace.
+- My registered email address on the HNG12 Slack workspace.
 - The current datetime in ISO 8601 format (UTC).
-- The GitHub repository URL of the project.
+- My GitHub repository URL of the project.

 ## Technology Stack
 - **Programming Language:** Python